 For Kevin Weinstein, it all comes back to humor.
-As a digital engineering leader for Booz Allen’s East Coast global defense business, Kevin’s 17-year tenure at Booz Allen has afforded him the opportunity to lead multiple engineering projects for various clients.
-With defense-centric engineering work that includes cybersecurity, model-based systems engineering (MBSE), and systems integration within the aerospace sector, Kevin finds fulfillment in “working with brilliant teams of people with diverse backgrounds to solve complex problems using modern tools and techniques.”
+His 17-year tenure at Booz Allen has afforded him the opportunity to lead multiple engineering projects for various clients within the civil, defense, and national security spaces.
+Focused around model-based systems engineering (MBSE), systems integration, and technical leadership, Kevin finds fulfillment in “working with brilliant teams of people with diverse backgrounds to solve complex problems using modern tools and techniques.”

 And he does so by prioritizing relationships, encouraging collaboration, and relying on a shared sense of humor.